 Side Lighting Bounce

 You can then bounce the light off of it from the side and this will naturally illuminate and complement the model.
 You can experiment with different soft box effects with this method by moving the light source closer and further away.
-For more information, check out our other article Bounce Flash Techniques Any Photographer Can Do.

 When no bright walls are available you can use just about anything bright as a surface to bounce light off of.
 This could be white cardboard, a reflector, or a light shirt or table cloth etc. All you need to do is point the light source toward the bounce surface and position your model to the surface’s side.